webdevbyjoss/TravelSplit/README.md

 Simplifies tracking and splitting trip expenses.
 - Add expenses and split them among the group members.
 - See summary of the total expenses and the amount each person owes or is owed.
+- Install as a native app on your mobile device or desktop.
+- Works offline with automatic updates.

 ## Quick Start